TheM1ddleM1n/Waddle/README.md

 ---

 ## Roadmap (4 now)
-- [ ] Remove anything else that is not important to Waddle
+- [x] Remove anything else that is not important to Waddle
-- [ ] Improve Notifications
 - [ ] Consolidation of every feature so no bugs, bottlenecks etc

 <div align="center">